 Moderate exercise like walking helps protect the body from many illnesses and conditions, including heart disease and stroke, high blood pressure, osteoarthritis, obesity, the most common type of diabetes and many cancers.
 It’s also a great way to relieve stress and stay happy: exercising outdoors, especially in green spaces, can help fight depression and improve mental health.

 Where we meet

-Our first meeting point is in front of the Cathedral main doors.
+Future walks are to be organised.
+Usually our first meeting point is in front of the Cathedral main doors.
 There will be instructions for subsequent meeting places on the first walk.